Can You Screen and Reject Potential Owners? Florida County 2025

 1. Click ‘Get Form’ to open it in the editor.

-3. Specify the Subdivision/Complex Name and provide your signature in the designated area.
-Indicate whether you are part of a Homeowner Association by checking 'Yes' or 'No'.
-If 'Yes', consult with your HOA for necessary approvals.
+3. Specify the Subdivision/Complex Name and provide your signature.
+If applicable, indicate whether you are part of a Homeowner Association (HOA) and consult them for approval if necessary.

-4. If hiring a contractor, enter their Company/Contractor Name and Telephone number.
+4. If hiring a contractor, fill in their Company/Contractor Name and Telephone number.

-5. Attach required documents including a current photograph of the building, color swatches, and pictures of adjacent buildings if applicable.
+5. Attach required documents such as a current photograph of the building, color swatches, and pictures of adjacent buildings if applicable.

 Start using our platform today to streamline your form completion process for free!